mensenvau/validate_sql_query/README.md

    ["select  from test as b", false],
    ["select ,,, from test as b", false],
-   ["select name as name as name from test as b", false], ["select xixix from test as b", true]
+   ["select name as name as name from test as b", false], ["select xaxa from test as b", true]
 ]

 for (let item of tests) {